 - A truck driver’s lack of training

-- Dangerous or reckless truck driving
+- Speeding, aggressive or reckless driving

 - Overloaded or oversized trucks